-At The Fortia Group, we have >130 buyers in our trusted network.
+At The Fortia Group, we have hundreds of buyers in our trusted network.
 While preferred categories and regions vary, all of them are looking to buy eCommerce businesses with a strong brand, healthy margins, and increasing revenue.

 Going forward, it’s important to benchmark every business decision against growing brand, margins and revenue.

 Four Things to Consider Before Investing in New Tools and Tech

 In every season, your business will encounter barriers to growth, inevitably as owner/operator you will look for a solution.